-Power the device by carefully aligning and connecting the power IN port on FieldDAQ to an external 9 V DC to 30 V DC power source with the 5-pin L-coded M12 power cable.
-The Power LED lights.
+Power the device by aligning and connecting the power IN port on FieldDAQ to an external 9 V DC to 30 V DC power source with the 5-pin L-coded M12 power cable.
+The Power LED turns on.

 In the Find Network NI-DAQmx Devices dialog box that opens, do one of the following:

 Check the box that corresponds to your device in the Hostname column.

 If you know the device IP address, such as 192.168.0.2, enter it into the

 Add Device Manually field of the Find Network NI-DAQmx Devices window, and click the